What is infertility?

 What are the causes of infertility in female dogs?

-Fertility problems in female dogs can be broken down into several broad categories, including:
+Fertility problems in female dogs can be broken down into broad categories: abnormal estrous cycling, failure to copulate (breed), failure to conceive, and pregnancy loss.

-Primary persistent anestrus describes a female dog that has reached 24 months of age without estrous cycling.
-This condition may be caused by a number of factors, including malnutrition, excessive physical activity, medications that interfere with fertility, or a lack of exposure to other cycling females.
-Additionally, hormonal imbalances and genetic disorders may prevent normal estrous cycles.
-Some dogs experience a condition called silent heat, in which they do ovulate but the characteristic signs of being in heat, vulvar swelling and discharge, are not observed.
-Although rare, some dogs may also have an autoimmune disease that affects their ovaries and interferes with estrous cycling.
+Primary persistent anestrus describes a female dog that has reached two years of age without estrous cycling.
+This condition may be caused by several factors including malnutrition, excessive physical activity, medications that interfere with fertility, or a lack of exposure to other cycling females.

 If a dog has experienced one cycle but does not cycle again, secondary persistent anestrus may be diagnosed.
 This term describes a delay of over 18 months since the last estrus.
-In some dogs, this is an age-related condition; dogs under 24 months old may experience irregular cycles, and the same is typically seen in older dogs.
-Some dogs may also experience silent heat, as discussed above.
-A variety of infections (e.g., E. coli, brucellosis, ureaplasmosis) as well as metabolic diseases (e.g., renal failure, Cushing’s disease) may also cause systemic diseases that can lead to a failure to cycle.
-Exposure to exogenous (external) oral and topical steroids (such as in the case of owners who have applied steroid/hormone creams to their skin) and hormonal imbalances may also lead to persistent anestrus, as can ovarian tumors.
+In some dogs, this is an age-related condition; dogs under two years of age may experience irregular cycles and the same is typically seen in older dogs.

-A dog that enters heat and remains in heat for over six weeks is diagnosed with persistent estrus.
-Causes of persistent estrus include exposure to exogenous hormones (intentionally or unintentionally), hormonally-active ovarian cysts, and ovarian tumors.
+A dog that remains in heat for over six weeks is diagnosed with persistent estrus.
+Causes of persistent estrus include exposure to exogenous hormones (intentionally or unintentionally), hormonally active ovarian cysts, and ovarian tumors.

 Irregular estrus cycling indicates that the ovaries are not functioning properly.
 In this case, abnormal hormone levels are often responsible for a failure to trigger regular estrous cycles.